HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/christmas_tree.md

 - If an enemy is hiding behind the Christmas Tree, it is not a good idea to try and destroy it, especially if it is at full health.
 You'll just be wasting your ammo.
 Instead, try to chase them out of their cover.
   - If you do decide to try and destroy the Christmas Tree make sure to have a weapon with a lot of ammo and a good obstacle multiplier such as the [Lewis Gun](/weapons/guns/lewis_gun) or [Stoner 63](/weapons/guns/stoner_63).

-# Trivia

-- The Christmas Tree was designed by Bear.

 # History

 - [v0.14.0](https://github.com/HasangerGames/suroi/releases/tag/v0.14.0)